Migraines have been plaguing my life for almost twenty years now. I’ve had periods of relief but for the last year they’ve been back at least weekly.

 It’s becoming sort of a trend lately.
 With an outrageous amount of people suffering from migraines–I think the last stat I read said 1 in 4 Americans suffer from Migraines–it’s no wonder we’re desperate for relief.

 Plus, this is actually pretty cute.
-I can’t wait to be able to play with new jewelry.
+I can’t wait to play with new jewelry.

 Why Would the Daith Piercing Help Migraines?